FALL SEMESTER • AUGUST 25 - DECEMBER 12, 2025

 Recommended scholar Age: Apprentice Scholar

-Date & Time: Fridays, 9:00-11:00am, Utah time, 2 hour class weekly for13 weeks
+Date & Time: Fridays, 9:00-11:00am, Utah time, for13 weeks

 Location: Held via Zoom, classes will be recorded